It’s gardening season and I’m sharing some tips for how I am preparing the garden for the growing season. I hope they help your garden thrive too.

-It’s that time of year, time to think about waking up the garden from it long winter sleep.
+It’s that time of year, time to think about waking up the garden from its long winter sleep.
 There are always tasks to do when it comes to getting the garden ready for planting.

 This gardening season I’m going to be working with a few other bloggers to bring you Tuesdays in the Garden.
-We will all be writing about a gardening topic the first and third Tuesday of each month through September.
+We will all be writing about a gardening topic the second Tuesday of each month through September.

 A Little About Our Garden